 Praia do Matadeiro, Beach in south Florianopolis, Brazil

-The beach took its name in 1785 when it served as a processing site during Brazil's whaling operations.
-This maritime industry shaped the place and left its mark on the local landscape.
+The beach takes its name from 1785, when it served as a processing site for whales caught during Brazil's whaling operations.
+That industry has long since ended, but the name stayed.

 Local fishing families still use this beach as a working landing point for their boats and gear.
 You can watch fishermen going about their daily routines along the shoreline.